vignedev/shell/README.md

+# Disclaimer

+This fork is purely for personal reasons to fit my workflow and habits.

+---

 # Pop Shell

 Pop Shell is a keyboard-driven layer for GNOME Shell which allows for quick and sensible navigation and management of windows.
 The core feature of Pop Shell is the addition of advanced tiling window management — a feature that has been highly sought within our community.
 For many — ourselves included — i3wm has become the leading competitor to the GNOME desktop.